On a surface singular braid monoid: Basic definitions

 \end{thm}

+We call a representation $F'$ in the theorem a \emph{hyperbolic splitting} of $F$.
 The zero section $\mathbb{R}^3_0\cap F'$ of the hyperbolic splitting gives us a 4-valent graph (with possible loops without vertices).
 We assign to each vertex a \emph{marker} that informs us about one of the two possible types of saddle points (see Figure \ref{r6}).
-Making now a projection in general position of this graph to $\mathbb{R}^2$, and imposing a crossing types like in the classical knot case, we receive a \emph{marked diagram} (terminology also apply to graphs of that kind which do not come from slicing closed surface).
+Making now a projection in general position of this graph to $\mathbb{R}^2$, and imposing crossing types like in the classical knot case, we receive a \emph{marked diagram} (terminology also applies to graphs of that kind which do not come from slicing closed surface).

-\begin{thm}[cf. \cite{Yos94}] Every knotted surface can be presented as a marked diagram, and from any of its marked diagram, we can receive all information about knotted surface type from which it was created.
+\begin{thm}[Kawauchi, Shibuya, and Suzuki \cite{KSS82}] Let $F_i$ $(i=1,2)$ be a surface-knot in a hyperbolic splitting, and $D_i$ the marked diagram associeted with the cross-section $F_i\cap\mathbb{R}^3_0$.
+If $D_1=D_2$, then $F_1$ is equivalent to $F_2$.

 \end{thm}